lineality/docker_ubuntu_python_minimal/README.md

 ```

 ## Build your Docker image
 Add this text to your file.

+"project_abc" is an arbitrary project name, you can use any name you like.

-The period "." is not a typo:
+The final period "." is not a typo:
 ```
-sudo docker build -t abc .
+sudo docker build -t project_abc .
 ```

 #### Successful builds output these lines at end: